 I struggled with it, but growing up in a household where my dad was addicted to heroin and alcohol, I’m more conscious of the drug addiction where a lot of people might deny it.
 The biggest motivation for me [to quit]is having two kids… when I saw myself turning into my dad, that was some really strong motivation for me.

-What would you tell someone who’s about to hit their 30’s who may not have the surgery as an option?
+What would you tell someone who may not have the surgery as an option?

 The most important thing is you have to want to be healthy.
 Different things motivate different people.
 Part of it is looking and feeling good.
 Part of it is, health-wise, you have to find something that’s going to motivate you and surround yourself with people who want that for you.
 You have to do what’s best for you, and not what people around you think is cool.